Vollinger0/esm/readme.md

 - [ ] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
   - or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
   - may also just check the config, e.g. if all paths exist
+- [ ] check for 8dot3name
 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
 - [ ] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
-- [ ] check for 8dot3name
-- [ ] provide tool to fix item icons as good as possible in EWA
+- [ ] provide tool to fix item icons as good as possible in EWA, current process:
    1. open item list in eah, CTRL+A, CTRL+C and copy into text file.
    1. read itemid, itemname, devicename from that eah list
    1. find block by matching devicename with blocktype